 - Purchase your Tickets: Our preference is to purchase tickets as part of a Disney Vacation Package, but sometimes it just makes more sense to purchase them separately, especially if you are trying to do both Universal Studios and Walt Disney World and may want an out of the way hotel not included in a package.

-Make Dining Reservations
+Plan Disney Dining Reservations

 Do you Need Disney Genie Plus or Lightning Lane on this Trip?
 Take the time before your Disney Vacation to talk through your Disney must-do lists.
 Maybe Pirates of the Caribbean is something you’re all looking forward to?
 Avatar’s Flight of Passage in Animal Kingdom usually requires you to be at the park gates earlier than the opening of the park, because when those gates open you’ll need to race to the ride to get a decent spot in line.
 This ride usually sees 2-3 hour wait times.
 Deciding your Must-Do list ahead of time will allow you the opportunity to decide which day you need to wake up early, or stay late in each park.
 Check out our Disney checklists for the rides in each park, so you can make a plan.
 And through some Disney Ride Strategies so you can make your best plan.

-Write Your Packing List
+Plan Your Disney World Packing List

 You must be logged in to post a comment.